bhavnakumari/enpm613-team4-terrapin-events/README.md

 ---

+## Branching Strategy

+To maintain a clean and stable development workflow, the project follows a two-tier branching model with main and develop as the primary branches.

+main branch
+	•	Represents the production-ready or final stable codebase.
+	•	Contains thoroughly tested, reviewed, and approved features from completed sprints.
+	•	Only release-quality code is merged into main.
+	•	Protected against direct commits — all updates must come from pull requests (PRs) merged from develop.
+	•	Each merge into main is considered a sprint release (e.g., Sprint 1, Sprint 2, etc.).

+develop branch
+	•	Serves as the integration branch where features are merged after successful local development and testing.
+	•	Always contains the latest working build that integrates multiple features or bug fixes.
+	•	Acts as the staging area for upcoming sprint releases.
+	•	Developers create feature branches from develop (e.g., feature/login-api, feature/event-registration-ui) and merge back into develop via pull requests once code is reviewed and verified.
+---

 ## ✨ Features (MVP)
 - CAS SSO + JWT RBAC (Admin, Organizer, Participant)
 - Event creation & approval, ticket types & capacity